-In 2019, I observed a significant change during FOXO’s seminal research project that sought to correlate patterns of methylation at over 800,000 CpG sites along the epigenome to 131 clinical assays used to assess individual health and wellness in over 1,000 individuals participating in our study.
-During the study, our Chief Data Scientist recommended that we use a new software tool to conclude our research.
+In 2019, I observed a significant change during FOXO’s seminal research project – the goal of which was to correlate patterns of methylation at over 800,000 CpG sites along the epigenome to 131 traditional clinical assays used to assess individual health and wellness.
+The study involved over 1,000 individuals.
+During the study, our Chief Data Scientist recommended that we use a new software tool to conduct our research.

 I can still remember the day when Dr. Randall Olson, the data scientist credited with authoring the supervised machine learning language TPOT said, “There is a new data software tool out there, and while it’s kind of expensive, I think it could help us complete our research.”
 The adoption and use of that automated machine learning software tool fundamentally changed our ability to obtain far-reaching conclusions about our biology.
-I know that it would have been next to impossible to obtain the results we did.
-And I know that the results we obtained reset the course of our company and also contributed to a fundamental change in the understanding of human health and wellness.
+I know that without that software tool, it would have been next to impossible to obtain the results we did.
+And I know that the results we obtained changed the course of our company and contributed to new understanding of human biology.

 Sure, statements about transformational change of health have been made before.
 Like in 2003, when scientists decoded the human genome.
 But this time is different.
 Why?
 Two reasons: